NCI-Agency/anet/docs/INSTALL.md

 # ANET Upgrade Documentation
 On the ANET server:
-- Stop the `anet.bat server` process.
+- Stop the `"bin/anet" server anet.yml` process.
 This is typically done by killing the java process from the task manager
 - Take a complete backup of your SQL Database
 - Move the `bin`, `lib` and `doc` directory to a backup directory.
 Make sure that `anet.yml` remain intact
 - Unzip the provided ANET distribution zip.
 Copy the `bin`, `lib` and `doc` from the distribution into the anet application folder, typically `c:\anet`